top of page

 The term “foodways” refers to the many practices and traditions which develop around how people grow, harvest, prepare, and partake in food.

-In Chatham, many of these practices involve farming and gardening, with many interviewees discussing traditions surrounding shucking corn, slaughtering hogs, hunting game, hosting family BBQs, and to the chagrin of many interviewees, canning - lots and lots of canning!
+In Chatham, many of these practices involve farming and gardening, with many interviewees discussing traditions surrounding shucking corn, slaughtering hogs, hunting game, hosting family BBQs, and—to the chagrin of many of our interviewees—canning, lots and lots of canning!

 As Chatham’s physical and economic landscape changes, many of this traditional knowledge and cultural memory will change alongside it.
 You can hear more about the ever-evolving foodways of the county by exploring the themes below.